sq-key - Man Page

 sq key subkey

 To prevent certificate flooding attacks, modern key servers prevent uncontrolled distribution of third-party certifications on certificates.
-To make the key holder the sovereign over the information over what information is distributed with the certificate, the key holder needs to explicitly attest to third-party certifications.
+To allow the key holder to control what information is distributed with their certificate, these key servers only distribute third-party certifications that the key holder has explicitly approved.

 sq key adopt

-This command allows one to transfer primary keys and subkeys into an existing certificate.
-Say you want to transition to a new certificate, but have an authentication subkey on your current certificate.
-You want to keep the authentication subkey because it allows access to SSH servers and updating their configuration is not feasible.
+This command allows the user to attach a primary key or a subkey attached to one certificate to another certificate.
+Say you want to transition to a new certificate, but have an authentication subkey on your current certificate that you want to keep because it allows access a server and updating its configuration is not feasible.
+This command makes it easy to attach the subkey to the new certificate.

 Examples